sraoss/pgpool-II-installer/README.md

 --------

 This is the package of scripts to create [pgpool-II](http://www.pgpool.net)'s installer.
-[NOTICE] You should get RPM packages of pgpool-II and pgpoolAdmin by youeself.
+[NOTICE] You should get RPM packages of pgpool-II and pgpoolAdmin by yourself.

 ### What the installer for pgpool can do:
 * Install pgpool-II and pgpoolAdmin into both of servers for pgpool-II and backend nodes for PostgreSQL by RPM.